Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 Fatalities resultung from speed-related crashes costs Minnesota over $639 million.

-Speed increases the chances that you could lose control of your vehicle or fail to stop in time if the driver in front of your brakes suddenly.
+Speed increases the chances that you will lose control of your vehicle or fail to stop in time if the driver in front of you suddenly brakes.

-Because Minnesota recognizes the dangers in excess speed the Minnesota Department of Transportation has set out some of the following speed limits:
+Because Minnesota recognizes the dangers of excess speed, the Minnesota Department of Transportation has set out some of the following speed limits:

 • 10 MPH in alleys